 - Fuel produced by pyrolysis of organic or waste material

 - A resource with a capacity of less than 60 megawatts that derives electricity from hydroelectric power

 - An installation that recovers heat that is a byproduct of a manufacturing process

 2. Any other resource, except a conventional resource, that the commission designates as a renewable resource in rules promulgated under sub.
 (4).

 Renewable Resource Credits (RRCs) can be generated by an eligible electric generating facility that was placed in service January 1, 2004, or later, or is owned by a customer of the electric provider.
 Before a facility can generate RRCs, it must be certified by the Commission.

-In addition to renewable electricity (described above), several other non-electric renewable applications are now eligible to create RRCs.
-An electric provider may create Renewable Resource Credits for these non-electric renewable applications when they are used by the electric provider, or a customer or member of the electric provider, to the extent their use displaces the electric provider’s, customer’s, or member’s use of electricity that is derived from conventional resources.
+In addition to renewable electricity, several other non-electric renewable applications are now eligible to create RRCs.
+An electric provider may create RRCs for non-electric renewable applications when it displaces electricity that is derived from conventional resources.

-Renewable non-electric applications that may be eligible to create RRCs include applications of solar water heating and direct solar applications such as solar light pipe technology; ground source heat pumps; and combustible renewable fuels used to generate heat in place of electric heating.
+Non-electric renewable applications eligible to create RRCs may include solar water heating and direct solar (e.g. solar light pipe technology); ground source heat pumps; and combustible renewable fuels used to generate heat in place of electric heating.
 The Commission conducted a rulemaking in docket 1-AC-234 to establish measurement and verification standards for use of these renewable non-electric technologies for compliance with the Renewable Portfolio Standard.
 These new standards are now included in

 Wis.
 Admin.
 Code chapter PSC 118.